 - Unexplained physical symptoms: Chronic headaches, fatigue, or digestive issues with no clear medical cause.

-- Low self-esteem or self-doubt: A deep sense of unworthiness or fear of failure.
+- Low self-esteem or self-doubt: A deep sense of unworthiness or persistent fear of failure.

 - Trouble regulating emotions: Sudden mood swings, intense anger, or emotional numbness.